Pinocchio

 “Well done,” said the Blue Fairy.
 “Now I will get you out of here.”

-With a wave of her wand, Pinocchio was out of the cage.
+With one wave of her wand, Pinocchio was out of the cage.

 “Here are your books.”
 The next thing he knew, Pinocchio was holding the same new schoolbooks in his hands again.

-“Know this,” said the Blue Fairy, “you are on your own from now on.
-Make sure you do the right thing, next time.”
-And she was gone.
+“You get a second chance,” said the Blue Fairy.
+“But know this - you are on your own from now on.
+Make sure you do the right thing the next time.”
+And she vanished.

 Part 5: The Coachman